FluffyThePenguin/RSGBot_Archive/readMe.md

 ],
 ```

 in `.vscode/launch.json`.
-You'll notice yourself stepping through files in the `<node_internals>` directory (hover over tab of open file to see it's path).
+You will notice yourself stepping through files in the `<node_internals>` directory (hover over tab of open file to see it is path).
 For now, set a breakpoint in your code after the internals and click continue to skip all that.

 #### Reddit API Authorization
 The first time you start the bot, you go through an authorization process.
-Check out [Reddit's documentation](https://github.com/reddit-archive/reddit/wiki/oauth2)
-for details on this process.
+If you would like to understand what the bot is doing, check out [Reddit is documentation](https://github.com/reddit-archive/reddit/wiki/oauth2) on authorization.

 #### VSC Codebase Navigation
 Press `f1` to go to definition.
 This is a good way to figure out what arguments a snoowrap method takes.

 #### Typescript/Snoowrap await Issue
-Awaiting some snoowrap methods causes typescript error 1062.
+Awaiting some snoowrap methods causes typescript error TS1062.

 This is a known issue:
   - https://github.com/not-an-aardvark/snoowrap/issues/221
   - https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33139

-We've verified that the underlying code is safe.
-If you encounter 1062, add `//@ts-ignore` above the line.
+We have verified that the underlying code is safe.
+If you encounter TS1062, add `//@ts-ignore` above the line.

-#### Snoowrap typings issue
+#### Snoowrap typings issues
-TODO open issue on snoowrap
+TODO open issues on snoowrap
 TODO add primer on typescript and typings

 Some snoowrap typings are wrong.

 ### Things To Do
 These are things we need help with right now.
-Note that we aren't limiting contributions to this list - if you have an idea for RSGBot, open an issue and tell us more.
+We aren't limiting contributions to this list - if you have an idea for RSGBot, open an issue and tell us more.

 #### Infrastructure

-##### Testing
-TODO

 ##### Error Handling
 TODO